rehierl/node-tree-outliner/about-about.md

 sections have much in common with the scope of a variable/parameter declaration - heading := { int value; ... }, section := function f(int value){ ... } -
-scope - list of commands/blocks for which a name is declared - named scope - explicit/implicit scope
+scope - list of commands/blocks for which a name is declared - named scope - explicit/implicit scope -
+heading element similar to the declaration of local variables - section elemnt similar to a function definitin (parameters) - root element similar to the global scope

 **TODO** -